Most people think ascorbic acid is the same thing as Vitamin C.

 But ascorbic acid is an isolate, which doesn’t contain all the micronutrients and enzymes found in whole food Vitamin C.

-Although ascorbic acid does have certain benefits, it’s not the same thing as real, honest-to-goodness Vitamin C.
+Although it does have certain benefits, and it’s part of my natural medicine cabinet, ascorbic acid is not the same thing as real, honest-to-goodness Vitamin C.

 In fact, according to another published report,* the vast majority of ascorbic acid consumed in the United States comes from one facility in New Jersey.
 This plant is owned by the pharmaceutical conglomerate called Hoffman-LaRoche.

 Best Natural Vitamin C